-Apple is committed to the highest ethical standards in the way we do business, Apple spokesman Steve Dowling said in a statement, according to the Mercury News.
+Apple is committed to the highest ethical standards in the way we do business, Apple spokesman Steve Dowling said in a statement, according to the newspaper.
 We have zero tolerance for dishonest behavior inside or outside the company.

-Devine allegedly used his position at Apple to obtain confidential information that he shared with Apple suppliers to help them negotiate favorable contracts with the company, according to the indictment.
+Devine allegedly used his position at Apple to obtain confidential information that he shared with Apple suppliers to help them negotiate favorable contracts with Apple, the Mercury News reported.

-In return, the suppliers paid Devine kickbacks, which he allegedly shared with Andrew Ang of Singapore.
-Ang was charged with three counts of wire fraud and conspiracy.
+In return, the suppliers paid Devine kickbacks, which he allegedly shared with Andrew Ang of Singapore, the newspaper reported.
+Ang was charged with three counts of wire fraud and conspiracy, according to the court documents.

 The investigation was conducted jointly by the FBI and Internal Revenue Service.

-Apple and prosecutors were not immediately available to comment on Saturday.
+Apple and federal officials were not immediately available to comment on Saturday.

-(Reporting by Lisa Shumaker; additional reporting by Jeremy Pelofsky in Washington)
+(Reporting by Lisa Shumaker; additional reporting by Jeremy Pelofsky in Washington; Editing by Will Dunham)